-SECTION 14.14.2 LOW INCOME TARGETING
+14.4.2 Low Income Targeting

 This special scoring factor awards two (2) points to projects that restrict rents/and incomes to not exceed the 50% area median income limit for all LIHTC units.
 Project owners may still opt for the 40/60 set aside, however, the declaration of restrictive covenants will reflect that all incomes /rents in the project will not exceed 50% AMI.